Batman: Knightfall: Azrael

-A new series following Jean-Paul Valley was begun in April 1995, titled Azrael.
+A new series following Jean-Paul Valley began in April 1995, titled Azrael.
 In it, he is found on the street by Bruce Wayne and given money to leave Gotham to travel the world and find his purpose, as had Bruce.
 His journeys take him to Europe, where he uncovers conspiracies within the Sacred Order of Saint Dumas which had brainwashed him.
 Later, he returns to Gotham City to aid Batman and the series was retitled Azrael: Agent of the Bat at issue #47.
 The series ended after 100 issues, with Valley's apparent death.
 Each issue was written by Dennis O'Neil.
 Azrael's demise occurred at the same time as the Batman: Hush storyline, which focused on how Bruce Wayne as Batman interacted with his various friends, allies, loved ones, and enemies; oddly enough though, Jean-Paul Valley was neither mentioned, alluded to, or appeared during this time.